Tabard Theatre

-The Tabard Theatre is a small 96-seat theatre in Chiswick in the London Borough of Hounslow.
+The Tabard Theatre is an 88-seat studio theatre in Chiswick in the London Borough of Hounslow.
 Close to Turnham Green Underground station, it is situated above the Tabard public house on Bath Road.
 The Tabard Theatre was licensed and opened for theatre use in 1985.
-It was renamed as the Chiswick Playhouse in 2019 which closed in March 2022.
-It is reopening as the Tabard in September 2022.
+It was renamed as the Chiswick Playhouse in 2019, but closed in March 2022.
+It reopened as the Tabard in September 2022.

 Building

 The Tabard public house was built in 1880 by the architect Norman Shaw as one of the public buildings of the Bedford Park garden suburb; the others, nearby, are the Bedford Park Stores, St Michael and All Angels church, and a clubhouse, now the London Buddhist Vihara.
 The upper walls of the public house are covered in Arts and Craft tiles by William De Morgan, and the fireplaces have surrounds of tiles created by Walter Crane - an early example of Art Nouveau.